-The relationship between infection with human papillomavirus (HPV) and both cervical cancer and genital warts has been recognized for many years (1).
-More than 100 genotypes of HPV have been discovered to date with approximately 30 found in the genital mucosa.
-However, only 15 have been shown to be associated with cervical cancer.
-Approximately 70% of all cases of cervical cancer are associated with HPV genotypes 16 and 18, and 90% of cases of genital warts are associated with HPV genotypes 6 and 11 (2).
+Each year in the United States, cervical cancer is diagnosed in more than 12,000 women, and nearly 4,000 die from the disease (3).
+In addition, there are more than 1 million cases of abnormal cytology screening results that require evaluation (4, 5).
 Although the implementation of cervical cytology screening programs and treatment of precancerous lesions has led to a decrease in deaths from cervical cancer in the United States, such deaths still occur.
-Approximately one half of all cases of cervical cancer are found in women who have never had a Pap test, and another 10% have not had one within the past 5 years (3).
-Both ongoing cervical cytology screening and HPV vaccination are needed to help eliminate these deaths.
+Approximately one half of all cases of cervical cancer are found in women who have never had a Pap test, and another 10% occur in patients who have not had one within the past 5 years (6).
+Both ongoing cervical cytology screening and HPV vaccination are needed to help reduce these deaths.

-Human Papillomavirus Testing
+Human Papillomavirus Vaccines

-Key Information Regarding the Bivalent and
+Box 1.
+Key Information Regarding the Bivalent and Quadrivalent Human Papillomavirus Vaccines*

 Administered intramuscularly as three separate 0.5-mL doses based on the following schedule: